BUS 1013 credit hours (lecture: 3 | lab: 0)

 Topics in Business

 Course is designed to meet special interest needs of Business students and local business organizations.
 Special topics offered for variable credit, from one to four semester credit hours.
-BUS 292 may be repeated up to three times on different topics for a maximum of nine semester credit hours.
+Course may be taken for credit up to four times on different topics.
 Fee Varies.
 Prerequisite may vary by topic.